phoenixframework/phoenix/guides/mix_tasks.md

 A more complete walk-through of how to get started with this generator is available in the [`mix phx.gen.auth` authentication guide](mix_phx_gen_auth.html).

-### `mix phx.gen.channel`
+### `mix phx.gen.channel` and `mix phx.gen.socket`

-This task will generate a basic Phoenix channel as well a test case for it.
+This task will generate a basic Phoenix channel, the socket to power the channel (if you haven't created one yet), as well a test case for it.
 It takes the module name for the channel as the only one argument:

 ```console
 $ mix phx.gen.channel Room